neoml-lib/neoml/NeoML/docs/en/API/NN/MathEngine.md

 #### Parameters

 * *memoryLimit* - the memory limitation for the math engine.
 Set to `0` to use all available memory.
-* *exceptionHandler* - the exception handler.
-Set to `null` to handle the exceptions by standard means provided in the library.

 This math engine should be deleted after use.